utox39/dicebot/README.md

 ## Description

-A Discord bot for rolling dice created for me and my friends (feel free to clone the repo).
+A private [Discord](https://discord.com/) bot for rolling dice created for me and my friends (feel free to clone the repo).

 DiceBot is built with [Elixir](https://elixir-lang.org/) and the [Nostrum](https://github.com/Kraigie/nostrum) library.